-- Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - In a small bowl, beat the cream cheese, butter and confectioners' sugar until smooth.
 Frost cake.
 Sprinkle with coconut.
 Store in the refrigerator.
 Yield: 12 servings.

 Reviews forCoconut Pineapple Cake

 "It has a very moist, almost wet like texture.
 Very good taste and everyone wanted seconds.
 I altered the icing a bit, by adding more powder sugar and coconut cream milk and left the nuts out of the cake mix.
 It is different then your normal cake and I would make it again.
 2nd time I made the icing exactly the way it says and it has a wonderful taste and again a big hit!"

 "I love coconut and pineapple, so this cake is a win win in my book.
 It's moist and dense and has such a wonderful tropical taste!"